Discover What Our Customers

-Another lender might reject the same application if they have stricter criteria.
+Another buy-to-let portfolio mortgage lender might reject the same application if they have stricter criteria.

 It is therefore always ideal to work with an experienced broker such as Revolution Finance Brokers.

-You can indeed; there are no limits to how many mortgages you can take out, provided you can afford to make the repayments.
+You can; indeed, there are no limits to how many buy-to-let portfolio mortgage products you can take out, provided you can afford to make the repayments.

-Some BTL lenders won't consider extending multiple mortgages, and others will have rules about how many existing mortgages you can have for them to make an offer.
+Some buy-to-let portfolio mortgage lenders won't consider extending multiple mortgages, and others will have rules about how many existing mortgages you can have for them to make an offer.

 We work with multiple BTL specialist lenders who are happy to consider applications from landlords with large portfolios.

-One of the crucial factors to expanding your property portfolio is to have up to date records of each property, the income it generates, and any borrowing owed against it, as any prospective new lender will need to be able to review this information.
+One of the crucial factors to expanding your property portfolio is to have up to date records of each property, the income it generates, and any borrowing owed against it, as any prospective new buy-to-let portfolio mortgage lender will need to be able to review this information.

 Why Do Tax Brackets Impact BTL Mortgage Affordability Assessments?

-Tax matters because changes to tax relief on mortgage interest have had a significant impact on the profit margins some landlords make on their properties.
+Tax matters because changes to tax relief on buy-to-let portfolio mortgage interest have had a significant impact on the profit margins some landlords make on their properties.